psyked/portfolio-2018/src/posts/win-a-copy-of-the-flash-facebook-cookbook-at-my-flashmidlands-session-this-saturday/index.md

 I’ll be using Flash Builder and the Flex framework to show examples of how everything works in practice, and then we’ll have a look at the possibilities and limitations of what you can do with Flash and Facebook.

-If that sounds fun, and you're in the UK, and you can get to Warwick on Saturday, join me! \[box type="note"\]I'm terrified enough by the idea of giving a presentation, so more people can't hurt!\[/box\]
+If that sounds fun, and you're in the UK, and you can get to Warwick on Saturday, join me!

+> I'm terrified enough by the idea of giving a presentation, so more people can't hurt!